Support for Current & Expecting Student-Parents

-The Student Affairs Office provides a broad range of supports for expecting students and parents irrespective of gender.
-We encourage you to contact us with questions you have related to pregnancy and parenting at Denver Law.
-Support is also provided for pregnancy-related conditions, including, but not limited to, abortion, miscarriage, false pregnancy, fertility treatments, postpartum complications, pregnancy-related depression and anxiety, or other related medical conditions.
+The Office for Student Affairs provides a broad range of supports and accommodations for both current and expecting student-parents, irrespective of gender.
+We encourage you to contact us with questions related to pregnancy and parenting at Denver Law.
+Support is also provided for pregnancy-related conditions, including but not limited to abortion, miscarriage, false pregnancy, fertility treatments, postpartum complications, pregnancy-related depression and anxiety, and other related medical conditions.

-A combination of supports and accommodations may include, but are not limited to, the following:
+A combination of supports and accommodations may include but is not limited to the following:

 - Assistance with navigating course load and scheduling